XenitAB/xenitab.github.io/docs/xks/developer-guide/report.md

 title: Reports
 ---

-As a XKS 2.0 customer you are getting monthly reports, these reports exist to help to get a quick overview of your environment and how your platform is doing.
+As a XKS 2.0 customer you get monthly reports to get a quick overview of your XKS production environment.

 ## Security

-Xenit **isn't** responsible for the security of your application but a part of the report we point to the number of CVE:s in your applications found by our automated scanning tools that we have in XKF.
+Xenit **isn't** responsible for the security of your application but as a part of the report we state the number of CVE:s in your applications found by our automated scanning tools that we have in XKF.

 This is a extra way for at Xenit to help you as a developer but you **can't** rely on Xenit to point out specific security flaws in your application.
 Security is something that **you and your company** is in charge of we are just trying to visualize some of the data that we have access to.